atlas-nano/atlas-tutorials/silicon_nanoparticle/README.md

----

 **Prerequisite:**
-Acquire the ATLAS-toolkit, for example, into your home directory:
+Acquire the ATLAS-toolkit.
+This tutorial assumes you have cloned it into your home directory:

 ```bash
 git clone https://github.com/atlas-nano/ATLAS-toolkit.git
 ```

+Now we are ready to start creating the nanoparticle.
+I suggest creating a new directory for your files associated with this tutorial.

-**First replicate to achieve desired dimension:**
+**First replicate your unit cell to achieve desired dimension:**

 ```bash
 ~/ATLAS-toolkit/scripts/replicate.pl -b ~/ATLAS-toolkit/scripts/dat/elements_bgfs/Si-Silicon.bgf -d "8 8 8" -s bulkSi.bgf